+Bold Color Trends.
 Look out, color ahead!
-For 2019, bold is the way to go.
+Bold is the way to go.
 Deep hues are all the rage right now in interior design and finding new ways to work them into your existing color palette is exciting and not as difficult as it may seem.
 Here are a few options to help ease you into a more colorful life.

 Already showing up everywhere, the new green is deep and dark, offering a sense of calm as well as providing the perfect canvas to contrast earthy textures in leather and wood.
 This shade of green has a luxurious look that manages to feel both classic and entirely new.
 All the lush, botanical pictures inundating our social media feeds have been cleverly translated into a wall color that doesn’t require a green thumb.
 Thankfully, this tone pairs nicely with the gold and brass accents that have been popular in recent years.
 Whether you go bold and cover entire walls in this rich hue, or merely add in pops of color, this design move will spice up your look.